GenieCloud/imagiochat_kotlin/README.md

 * User Authentication with Email and Password using Google Firebase.
 * User to User Chat and Instant Messaging
 * This mobile app is being developed using Kotlin for functionality and Android XML for user interface design.
-* Please refer to the android-dev-challenge documentation with the repository in order to learn more.
+* Please refer to the android-dev-challenge-cover-letter documentation file with the repository in order to learn more.
 ## Future Features to be supported
 * Search users, businesses, products and services
 * Group Messaging